rprogra/trans-Iapetus2020/README.md

-Three steps to show the early Paleozoic continental reconstructions:
+Three steps to show the early Paleozoic continental reconstruction:

 1. Run GPlates, load all the files;